How To Assign A Char To A Register Mips

 -

-- arrays ... sequence of memory bytes/words, accessed past index
+... as ii-words in memory, ordouble register$f? - arrays ... sequence of memory bytes/words, accessed past index

 - structs ... chunk of memory, accessed by fields/offsets